-What is a steep learning curve?
+What is steep learning curve?

 The concept of a “steep learning curve” is more of a metaphor that most likely represents a common perception that going up a steep hill is slower than going up a long, shallow incline.